What Is Credit Card Debt Forgiveness?

 Credit card debt forgiveness is when some or all of a borrower’s credit card debt is considered canceled and is no longer required to be paid.

-Credit card debt forgiveness is rare.
+Credit card debt forgiveness is uncommon, but other solutions exist for managing debt.

 Can credit card debt be forgiven?